BantosBen/players-app/README.md

-# MVVM Architecture, Room Database and RxJava
+# MVVM Architecture, Room Database, Retrofit and RxJava

 This is a sample app that implements the above mentioned technologies.
 The App has an authentcation features where the user has to create and sign in to his/her account.
 </br> </br>